16. Shared accommodation

 The most typical scenarios include:

-- A joint tenancy - everyone shares the property and its facilities and no-one has exclusive possession of any part, even though in practice you may agree to occupy a particular bedroom.
+- A joint tenancy.
+Everyone shares the property and its facilities.
+No-one has exclusive possession of any part, even though in practice you may agree to occupy a particular bedroom.
 There is one tenancy agreement for the property which everyone signs.

-- A sole tenancy - everyone in the property has their own tenancy agreement because they each have exclusive possession of one specific room but share the other facilities such as the kitchen.
+- A sole tenancy.
+Everyone in the property has their own tenancy agreement.
+They each have exclusive possession of one specific room but share the other facilities such as the kitchen.

 - Or one person in the property has a sole tenancy and then sub-let rooms to others as sub-tenants or lodgers.

 Your rights and responsibilities will vary depending on whether you have a joint or sole tenancy or whether you are a lodger or sub-tenant.
 Please see here for further information on:

 - Deposits in shared accommodation

 - TV licence

 You can check online to see if a property has a HMO licence.
 If you have concerns about the condition or maintenance of a property that you are living in please get in touch with the Private Sector Housing Team.